 The education of a physician encompasses a preparatory phase in college, a rigorous undergraduate medical professional education leading to the MD degree, postgraduate or residency training and finally, lifelong continuing education after the conclusion of all formal training.
 The MD degree awarded at the completion of the undergraduate medical educational process certifies that the individual has acquired a broad base of knowledge and skills requisite for the practice of medicine.

-Toward this end, the School of Medicine requires that the educational process prepare an individual to be a physician.
-The educational process at the School of Medicine is structured to allow the student to achieve this general goal and is in accord with the objectives defined by the Liaison Committee on Medical Education (LCME), the established agency in the United States for accreditation of medical schools.
-Admissions standards of the School of Medicine, therefore, are rigorous and exacting.
+Toward this end, the Icahn School of Medicine at Mount Sinai requires that the educational process prepare an individual to be a physician.
+The educational process at the School is structured to allow the student to achieve this general goal and is in accord with the objectives defined by the Liaison Committee on Medical Education (LCME), the established agency in the United States for accreditation of medical schools.
+Admissions standards of the School, therefore, are rigorous and exacting.
 Admission may be extended only to those who are best qualified to meet the standards set forth below.

 Candidates for the MD degree must have abilities and skills in five domains: observation, communication, motor, conceptual/integrative and quantitative, behavioral and social.
 Technological or other accommodations can be made for some disabilities in certain of these areas, but a candidate should be able to perform in a reasonably independent manner.
 Use of an intermediary for the collection of a patient’s history, including but not limited to sign-language interpretation or use of technological devices, is acceptable.
 Nevertheless, the candidate must be able to perform a full physical examination, must consistently, quickly and accurately integrate all information received by whatever sense(s) employed, and must have the intellectual ability to learn, gather information, communicate, and integrate, analyze and synthesize data.